eddieantonio/cmput296/lab-6.md

     (likely) going to use for your CMPUT 404 project.
  6. How many Git remotes does your repository have?
 Explain how each entry got there and why it's there (hint: use `git remote -v`).
- 5. What is your OpenShift application URL (for this lab's code)?
+ 5. What is your OpenShift or Heroku application URL (for this lab's code)?